 11:40 - 12:30 Lunch will be on your own.
 You are requested to pack a lunch or – if you have transportation options – there are quick restaurants /fast-food options nearby.
 We will be serving a celebration cake for the last half hour of lunch at the registration station.

 Important Note: We will need all participants to exit the lunch room and remove their personal belongings (models can stay) because we will be moving the tables to the back of the room, and set up chairs in an auditorium-style set-up for the final presentations.

 Brown bag lunches are encouraged.
-Otherwise, there are a few restaurants in the general area.
+Otherwise, there are a few restaurants in the general area and an onsite cafeteria.

 This is our biggest concern.
 Be careful if you are coming over the pass from Eastern Washington on Saturday morning.
 Give yourselves plenty of time.
 Dial 1-800-695-7623 for up-to-date information or go to http://www.wsdot.wa.gov/traffic/passes.
 Unfortunately we do not have any contingency for the Regional Competition in the event of restricted travel on the pass due to weather.
 We must forward the names of the Regional Competition winners to the National Finals coordinator by the end of the day on Saturday.
 Please let Karen Pavletich know if you will be driving over from Eastern Washington in the morning.
 We will do our best to try and schedule your preliminary judging as late as possible in case there is a delay.